Elly-IoT/Lamp-Project/README.md

 # With all of this done you should now be able to run the Tensorflow lite model with a webcam

+# now you only need to run the model
+python3 TFLite_detection_webcam.py --modeldir=Sample_TFLite_model

 # SymLink smbus http://www.netzmafia.de/skripten/hardware/RasPi/RasPi_I2C.html
 cd ~/.virtualenvs/py3cv4/lib/python3.5/site-packages/
 ln -s /usr/lib/python3/dist-packages/smbus.cpython-35m-arm-linux-gnueabihf.so smbus.so